-ThinkPsych was founded in 2019 with a very simple vision: to provide the highest quality products rooted in the science of psychology and behavior analysis to children everywhere.
+ThinkPsych was founded in 2019 with a very simple vision: to provide the highest quality educational products rooted in the science of psychology to children everywhere.
 We believe in the power of science to educate and improve the lives of people everywhere!

 Dr. Anton Shcherbakov is a licensed Practicing Psychologist (NJ Lic. #35SI00592000) and a Board Certified Behavior Analyst (BCBA #1-14-16071).
 He received his bachelor’s degree in psychology and his doctorate in clinical psychology (Psy.D) from Rutgers University.
 He has been working in the field of behavior analysis for over 12 years.
 He specializes in assessments and consultation for individuals with Autism Spectrum Disorder in clinic, home, and school settings.
 He has provided training and professional development to teachers and psychologists on topics ranging from using mindfulness for reducing stress in the classroom to management of challenging behavior.
 He has also presented at local and national conferences on subjects such as behavior analysis, provider attitudes towards evidence-based practice, and treatment of trichotillomania.
 In addition to developing products for children with autism through ThinkPsych, Dr. Shcherbakov also teaches classes to graduate students in clinical psychology as a Part Time Lecturer at Rutgers University.
 Last but not least, he works in private practice providing psychotherapy to children, adolescents, and adults at The Center for Emotional Health of Greater Philadelphia.